New Jersey Department of Health

 The New Jersey Department of Health (NJDOH) is a governmental agency of the U.S. state of New Jersey.
 New Jersey's State Board of Health was established in 1877.
 Its administrative functions were vested in the Department of Health, which was created in 1947.
 In 1996, the latter was renamed the Department of Health and Senior Services (DHSS).
 In 2012, senior services programs moved back into the Department of Human Services, and DHSS again became the Department of Health.

 Overview

 The department oversees numerous types of health facilities, for example hospitals, family planning, psychiatric hospitals, drug abuse treatment, primary care facilities, nursing homes, hospice care, assisted living, adult day care, and therapies and tests such as hemodialysis.
 There are four branches: Office of Policy and Strategic Planning, Office of Population Health, Health Systems, and Public Health Services.
-The department regulates medical marijuana in the state.
-Although it allows edibles to be cooked at home, it does not allow dispensaries to sell or manufacture edibles.

 Commissioners

 The Commissioners of the New Jersey Department of Health have spanned 22 terms: